PheonixCodder/CrossConnect-Phos/README.md

 CrossConnect-Phos is a modular integration platform for collecting and synchronizing metrics and operational data across multiple marketplaces and warehouses.
 It consists of:
 - A NestJS backend (backend/) that manages connectors, background jobs, webhooks, and persistence.
-- A Next.js frontend (frontend/) that provides a multi-channel dashboard and management UI.
+- A NextJS frontend (frontend/) that provides a multi-channel dashboard and management UI.

 This README focuses on developer documentation so you can get the app running locally and understand the core structure.
 ---